 Other Comics: The comic panels below are from a small book of comics called The Bishop’s Elbow, which included comic strips made throughout my teens.
 A clear influence of The New Yorker is seen.
 This was me trying to think like a syndicated cartoonist.

-Consistent was my challenges in writing and spelling at this time, the word “ideal” was improperly used in the next example.
+Consistent with my challenges in writing and spelling at this time, the word “ideal” was improperly used in the next example.

 This last comic was part of a syndicate batch that I never mailed.
 It predates Blender Kitty, but not by much.